-Harry regularly represents bereaved families in inquest proceedings, and is particularly suited to instruction in cases involving prisons and detention.
+Harry has a focus on detention, protest and state accountability.
+She regularly represents bereaved families in inquest proceedings, as well as accepting instructions on public inquiries, and is particularly suited to cases involving mental health, prisons and discrimination.

 Administrative and Public Law